 Relationship managers and senior bankers use the analyses of independent environmental and social experts in cases provided for by procedures.
-ECO sector specialists provide additional help for all types of clients and transactions according to the sectors of activity.

 The most complex transactions from an environmental or social point of view are submitted, in view of obtaining a recommendation, to an ad hoc Evaluation committee for transactions involving an Environmental or Social Risk (CERES), once the file is examined by the Corporate Social Responsibility Division.